(Inside: How to increase your happiness.)

 Grateful – I thanked them.
 My oldest son commented, “Thank goodness the wallet didn’t end up the in trash.”

 I knew what he meant.
 Weeks earlier, I’d taken the boys to Subway and mistakenly thrown my credit card away.
 After spending an hour looking for my credit card, I figured out how it disappeared.
 We drove back to the restaurant, but the manager said they’d already changed the trash bags.
 I told him I’d search through the thrown out trash bag, yet in his kindness, he had a worker do it for me.
 It took a few minutes, but with a big grin on his face, the manager came back holding my credit card.
+(It also should be noted we were leaving to travel to Colorado in a few hours.
+I NEEDED my credit card!)

 So many things go awry in my life: an epic tantrum over 5-year-old shots, leaving my wallet in the store, throwing away my credit card, wasted time…